-Make this delicious, healthier, takeout fake-out Honey Ginger Chicken Stir-Fry for dinner tonight.
-The sauce is sweet and savory with soy sauce, garlic, ginger, and sesame oil and the dish comes together in about 30 minutes.
+Looking for a healthier takeout fake-out dinner that can be made in under 30 minutes?
+Honey Ginger Chicken Stir-Fry is IT.
+Tender chicken, coated in sweet, savory, ginger sauce.
 Serve it with rice and a steamed broccoli for a meal that’s worthy of the regular dinner rotation.

-The key to a great homemade takeout fake-out dish is in the details.
-Fresh ginger and garlic make all the difference in transforming a simple sauce into something that tastes special.
+The key to a great homemade takeout fake-out dinner is in the details.
+Fresh ginger and garlic make all the difference in transforming a simple from-scratch sauce into something special (like this noodle-based takeout fake-out, Hoisin Ginger Rice Noodles).

 I’m hungry just thinking about it.
 Let’s make Honey Ginger Chicken!